-- All temperatures referred to in this policy are guidelines only and are not binding. - Each club should have in place evacuation and emergency policies and procedures and should conduct an evacuation drill at least once in each 12-month period. - Each club/controlling body should provide a contact phone number that players and officials can ring if they are in doubt as to the state of play on any given day. - Bowls Queensland advises where possible, clubs/controlling Body should usually continue play or competition where they are able to do so however, player and official's safety will remain the paramount consideration. - The umpire/controlling body should suspend play/competition for up to 2 hours if the adverse weather conditions may improve.
+- All temperatures referred to in this policy are guidelines only and are not binding. - Each club and or controlling body should ensure where elderly and under 18's persons are participating; due care is taken in extreme weather conditions. - Each club should have in place evacuation and emergency policies and procedures. - Each club/controlling body should provide a contact phone number that players and officials can ring if they are in doubt as to the state of play on any given day. - BQ advises where possible, clubs/controlling body should usually continue play or competition where they are able to do so however, player and official's safety will remain the paramount consideration. - The umpire/controlling body should suspend play/competition for up to 2 hours if the adverse weather conditions may improve.
 Where conditions have not improved in that time, the umpire/controlling body should cancel the play/competition for that day and reschedule. - The umpire/controlling body may approve rescheduling play/competition to another day or weekend if the umpire/controlling body determines that conditions are unsafe for players, officials or spectators.
 Typical reasons for this include consistent heavy rain, slippery conditions, extreme heat or cold, snow, bad light and lightning. - If play/competition is to be cancelled and rescheduled, the umpire/controlling body will use their best endeavours to notify participants.
-The umpire/controlling body will determine the most appropriate method of communication and might consider community radio, newsletter, phone calls or e-mails. - Each club/controlling body should have its own policy as to refunding any fees to those participants who are unable to play/complete at the rescheduled time when the play/competition is cancelled due to adverse weather.
+The umpire/controlling body will determine the most appropriate method of communication and might consider community radio, newsletter, phone calls or emails. - Each club/controlling body should have its own policy as to refunding any fees to those participants who are unable to play/complete at the rescheduled time when the play/competition is cancelled due to adverse weather.